sagarbendale2004/carvel/proposals/repo-to-tar/README.md

 3. Should we have a single flag `--tar` for `imgpkg copy` to be able to copy both kind of tars or should we have 2 flags `--tar` and `--oci-tar` ? <br>

 ## Answered Questions
-1. The usecase for save command is when a user only need the oci compliant tar file for sharing purposes and do not have a need to push to a registry.
-Since push will always require a registry for pushing even for oci-tar formation. <br>
+1. We already have a imgpkg copy --to-tar for that purpose. <br>
 2. The idea behind the usage of `imgpkg push -b my.registry.io/some-name -f some-folder --to-oci-tar local-oci-format.tar` is to concentrate in a single command all the options to create a new image, that being to the registry or directly to disk.
-3. A single flag would be better as it would be more intuitive and easy to use. <br>
+3. A single flag would be better as it would be more intuitive and easy to use, which we can work on in the future after the completion of the mvp. <br>